+Vote by Ballot: The undersigned stockholder of the Company casts his/her/its vote on the Agenda items for the 2024 GERI ASM undersigned stockholder(s) at the Meeting and/or at any postponement or adjournment thereof, and/or any annual stockholders' meeting of the Company, which appointment shall not exceed five (5) years from date hereof.
+The undersigned stockholder(s) hereby votes, or direct/s the said proxy to vote, all shares on the agenda items set forth below as expressly indicated with "X" below:

-Vote by Proxy: The undersigned stockholder(s) of the or in his absence, the Chairm • • , , ,
+Vote by Proxy: The undersigned stockholder(s) of the Company hereby appoint/s or in his absence, the Chairman of the Meeting, as proxy of the

-ndersigne d stockholder(s) at the Meeting and/or at any postponement or adj

-ockholde rs' meeting of the Company, which appointment shall not exceed fi ve (5) yea rs from date hereof.

-ne unders igned stockholder(s) hereby votes, or direct/s the said proxy to vot te, all sha res on the ag genda item

-rth below as expressly indicated with "X" below:

 ITEM SUBJECT ACTION

-NO. SUBJECT FOR AGAINST ABSTAIN
+NO. FOR AGAINST ABSTAIN

-3 Approval of the Minutes of the Annual Stockholders' Meeting 1011 710711101 710517111
+3 Approval of the Minutes of the Annual Stockholders' Meeting

 held on 03 July 2023

 5 Appointment of Punongbayan & Araullo as External Auditor

 6 Ratification of all acts and resolutions of the Board of Directors,

 Board Committees and Corporate Officers adopted during the

 preceding year

-7 Election of Directors (including Independent Directors) for the en suing yea r:
+7 Election of Directors (including Independent Directors) for the en isuing year r:

 Andrew L. Tan

 Lourdes T. Gutierrez-Alfonso

 Monica T. Salomon

 Kevin Andrew L. Tan

 Wilbur L. Chan

 Ferdinand T. Santos

 Giancarlo C. Ng

 Jesus B. Varela - Independent Director

 Cresencio P. Aquino - Independent Director